Multi-particle potentials from light-like Wilson lines in quark-gluon plasmas: a generalized relation of in-medium splitting rates to jet-quenching parameters $\hat q$: Caveats and Clarifications

 This is a significant property which has been implicitly assumed in applications of leading-order BDMPS-Z splitting rates to strongly-coupled quark-gluon plasmas.
 If time-ordering matters, then there is no general reason to think that correlations between medium interactions of the two blue lines (representing a pair of particles in the amplitude) in fig.\ \ref{fig:split} is the same as the correlations between medium interactions of a blue and a red line (representing one particle in the amplitude and one in the conjugate amplitude).
 The derivation given in section \ref{sec:V3} for the $\hat q$ approximation to the 3-body potential (\ref{eq:V3}) would then be invalid.
 That would in turn cast doubt on the applicability of the standard BDMPS-Z formula for $g \to gg$ splitting in $\hat q$ approximation in the case of strongly-coupled plasmas (outside of the soft bremsstrahlung approximation, at least).

-I should note that previous authors \footnote{ See section VI of ref.\ \cite{D'Eramo}. } have made a point that $\hat q$ should be defined with Schwinger-Keldysh ordering, which is a natural choice when thinking of the meaning of $\hat q$ in terms of the rate for $\p_\perp$ broadening.
+I should note that previous authors \footnote{ See section VI of ref.\ \cite{D'Eramo}.
+(For a discussion of gauge invariance in the case of that ordering prescription, see also ref.\ \cite{Benzke}.) } have made a point that $\hat q$ should be defined with Schwinger-Keldysh ordering, which is a natural choice when thinking of the meaning of $\hat q$ in terms of the rate for $\p_\perp$ broadening.
 But if this ordering distinction is actually important in the light-like limit, we must then face the just-discussed difficulty when using $\hat q$ for BDMPS-Z splitting rates.

 A related nice property, also easy to derive if one may approach light-like Wilson loops $v{=}1$ from the limit of space-like loops $v>1$, is that expectations of Wilson loops are real-valued, and so the potential $V(b)$ is pure imaginary as I assumed earlier.
 Correspondingly $\hat q$ defined by (\ref{eq:V2intro}) is then real-valued.
 One way to see this is that, if time-ordering prescriptions don't matter for space-like loops, then taking the complex conjugation of the Wilson loop $\tr[P \exp(i\oint_C A^\mu \> dx_\mu)]$ is equivalent to flipping the direction of integration around the loop, which is equivalent to rotating the loop by 180 degrees in the transverse plane.
 By rotational invariance, the result for the Wilson loop must therefore equal its complex conjugate and so is real.